My Big Bundle Box Of Beautiful Clever Budget Coloring Page Printables

 * Home and car maintenance and repair costs can vary from year to year.
 It’s easy to plan for oil changes and furnace filters.
 But how is your roof looking?
 What about the tires on your car?
 These possible expenses can also be budgeted for if you remember them.

 * Eye examinations, dental checkups, and annual trips to the doctor are other expenses that many of us forget when creating a budget.
 If you need a new pair of orthotics each year, include them, too.
-Consider your regular medical expenses and accommodate for them within your budget.
+Consider your regular medical expenses and accommodate them within your budget.

 Think about your clothing costs over a year and include a line item in your budget.
 Do you have any special occasions this year?
 Perhaps a wedding or other formal event will require special financial consideration.
 Everyone needs to buy clothes on occasion.

-Christmas and birthdays have a way of sneaking upon us.
+Christmas and birthdays have a way of sneaking up on us.
 It might be a good idea to start saving and maybe even do your shopping in January.
 Christmas can be a significant expense, depending on your traditions and the size of your family.

 6. School-Related Expenses